DHrdo/newyorktimes-clone/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-You can search any book genre you want to test the application.
+You can see the home page news of the real newyorktimes website

 <p align="right">(<a href="#readme-top">back to top</a>)</p>